alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/controls.md

 # Controls

-> [!NOTE]
-> Warning: AlterNET UI is still in beta, and the API is subject to change in the next beta releases.

 AlterNET UI provides a set of standard controls which use native API and look and feel precisely like native elements on all platforms and different screen resolutions.

 Examples of how a <xref:Alternet.UI.ListBox> can look on different platforms: